 • Understand and value individual differences

 • Learn how to give and receive feedback

 • Learn how to improve team problem solving skills

 ADVISOR: Mr. Sergott

-Indoor Rock Climbing Club will meet afternoons from 3:40 pm to 7:00 pm, starting in October through December.
-The club meets six times and will accept approximately 30 students.
-There is a fee of approximately $115.00 to cover rental of climbing shoes, harness, lessons, and bus transportation to the Albany Indoor Rock Climbing Gym (AIR).
+Indoor Rock Climbing Club will meet on Monday afternoon from 3:40 pm to 7:00 pm.
+The first club session meets from October to December.
+The second club session meets from late March to early May.
+Each club meets six times and will accept approximately 30 students.
+There is a fee of approximately $115.00 to cover rental of climbing, shoes, harness, lessons, and bus transportation to the Albany Indoor Rock Climbing Gym (AIR).
 AIR offers a wide variety of climbs at various ability levels.
 AIR is also the only climbing facility in the country to offer a challenging indoor caving complex.
 AIR is as close as you can get to REAL rock climbing.
 It is a great way to learn to rock climb, or sharpen your existing climbing skills.

 ADVISORS: Various Coaches

 Many seasonal intramurals are offered to students in grades 6 through 8.
 They are listed in the student agenda.
 Intramurals meet before school at 8:00 am.
 Announcements are made to let students know when each sport intramural is starting, and where they meet.
 Sports currently offered are: Soccer, Flag Football, Cross Country, Field Hockey, Wrestling, Gymnastics, Tennis, Boys & Girls Basketball, Floor Hockey, Volleyball, Team Handball, Girls & Boys Lacrosse, Girls Softball, Boys Baseball, Weight Training, and Track & Field.